siliconmetal/Data-Analysis/README.md

 and core concepts of Machine Learning to perform Regression Analysis for a linear data model.

-The analysis focuses to analyze the tabular data and compare the various equities at different modules to abstract information like:
+The project focuses on analyzing the tabular data and compare the various equities at different modules to abstract information like:
 1. Which equity is been least volatile or showed leaser Price Fluctuation Range between the years 2012 to 2020,